jellyfin/jellyfin.org/docs/general/networking/nginx.md

 :::tip

-If you are planning on exposing your server over the Internet you should setup HTTPS.
+If you are planning on exposing your server over the Internet, you should setup HTTPS.
 [Let's Encrypt](https://letsencrypt.org/getting-started/) can provide free TLS certificates which can be installed easily via [certbot](https://certbot.eff.org/).
 Using only HTTP will expose passwords and API keys.

 :::